 - What types of membership do your club have on offer?

-- Is it a one shoe fits all approach?
+- Is it a one size fits all approach?

 - Are there a range of options?

-- What type of payment methods that are available for new and current members?
+- What type of payment methods are available for new and current members?